 8) Marriages and Baptisms

-Prince Harry was baptised in St George’s Chapel in December 1984 and will marry Meghan Markle there on Saturday 19th May 2018.
-Princess Eugenie will also marry Jack Brooksbank at St George’s Chapel later in the year.
+Prince Harry was baptised in St George’s Chapel in December 1984 and married Meghan Markle there on Saturday 19th May 2018.
+Princess Eugenie also married Jack Brooksbank at St George’s Chapel later in the year.

 9) Easter tradition